Holydh/Descenders_VRmod/README.md

 # Descenders VR mod

-## Make sure to use the latest version :
+## Make sure to use the latest version for best performance and fixes
-v1.0.2 - Fixes wrong steamVR hmds position v1.0.1 - Performance and Post processing fixes

 Here's a VR mod I worked on for Descenders using Bepinex and HarmonyX (for gamepad use, no motion controls).
 Comfortable and fun to play from start to finish even for motion sickness sensible person with the 3rd person views.